 The redesigned Garmin Connect makes it easier than ever to beat yesterday with colourful activity cards that give users an at-a-glance to the most important stats.
 Simply scroll down to compare today’s totals to past results or tap in for more detailed information.
 Activities and other stats captured by the device are presented in vivid detail with data customised and filtered so that the user is only seeing what is most relevant to his or her goals.
 Users can connect with friends and family to motivate one another, join challenges, engage in friendly competitions and score colourful new Garmin Connect badges when goals are crushed.

 The vívosmart 4 has a suggested retail price of £119.99 and comes in several stylish color and bezel/buckle options including: berry with rose gold bezel, powder grey with silver bezel, azure blue with silver bezel, and black with slate bezel.
-To see more of what the vívosmart 4 has to offer, check out this feature benefit video or visit Garmin.com/vivo.
+To see more of what the vívosmart 4 has to offer, visit Garmin.com/vivo.